TheRenegadeCoder/sample-programs-website/projects/remove-all-whitespace/index.md

 | Sample Input: Newlines         | "\nRemove\nAll\nWhitespace\n"  | "RemoveAllWhitespace"            |
 | Sample Input: Carriage Returns | "\rRemove\rAll\rWhitespace\r"  | "RemoveAllWhitespace"            |

-As always, these tests will be run against any code submitted to the repo via Glotter.
+As always, these tests will be run against any code submitted to the repo via [Glotter][glotter-github].

 ## Articles